josephfusco/josephfusco.github.io/_posts/2015-8-8-setting-up-redirects-with-jekyll.md

 comments: true
 ---

-If you are hosting yout jekyll site on GitHub like myself, there are some sacrifcies that have to be made.
-Unfortunately GitHub Pages does not support `.htacess`.
+If you are hosting your Jekyll site on GitHub like myself, there are some sacrifcies that have to be made.
+Unfortunately GitHub Pages does not support `.htaccess`.
 This leaves you with very few options for redirects.
 I came across this awesome plugin [Jekyll Redirect From](https://github.com/jekyll/jekyll-redirect-from) which allows you to setup redirections quite easily.

 ### Setup